pdonis/simpleblog3/README.md

 ### Templates

 Simpleblog uses Python's built-in string templating and formatting to render entries and pages.
-The example blog illustrates the basics of how this works.
+The example blogs illustrate the basics of how this works.
 This is one area where I do *not* have any items on my To Do list; the various fancy templating engines out there have their uses for highly dynamic web applications,